-The Spring Quarter 2022 class HIA project will focus on the proposed development of a new park in the Empire Parcels in the Skyway neighborhood of unincorporated King County, near Renton.
-The park will be developed by King County Parks in coordination with the development of affordable housing by the nonprofit corporation Manufactured Housing Community Preservationists.
-The Empire Parcels are currently owned by the King County Housing Authority.
-This new urban park helps address equity investments in King County by serving low-income neighborhoods that have few parks nearby.
-During the course, students will explore health and equity implications of the park project and participate in a field visit either virtually or in-person to help them visualize the issues involved in the park development.
+The Spring Quarter 2023 class HIA project will focus on the proposed development of a new YMCA outdoor youth education camp and community gathering place in the City of Federal Way.
+The camp will be developed through a joint venture of the non-profit land conservancy, Forterra, and the YMCA of Greater Seattle.
+The property, which includes historic landmark structures, is the site of the former Camp Kilworth Boy Scouts of America camp that operated from 1935 to 2016.
+The camp will help to increase access to green spaces and outdoor education opportunities for youth in South King County, focusing on building opportunities for the immigrant and refugee communities of the region.
+The camp will also be a site for culturally significant community gatherings and celebrations for the Puyallup Tribe of Indians on whose ancestral lands the site rests.
+During the course, students will explore health and equity implications of the camp project and participate in a field visit to help them visualize the issues involved in the camp development.
 The class is enriched by interdisciplinary discussions among students who typically come from public health, urban planning, architecture, landscape architecture, public policy, social work, engineering, and other fields.